-The lodge’s restaurant, El Tigre Vestido and Bar Búho, is a destination unto itself, where excellent cuisine is complemented by spectacular, sweeping views of the valley below.
-Choose a table on the open-air deck or within the owners’ former home, cozy with fireplaces and couches, and enjoy the acclaimed creations of Le Cordon Bleu-trained Costa Rican chef Rubén Villegas.
-He uses ingredients from the greenhouse, garden, and coffee plantation—as well as others procured from local farmers—to craft local dishes fused with international flair.
+The lodge’s restaurant, El Tigre Vestido and Bar Búho, is a destination unto itself, where excellent cuisine is complemented by sweeping views of the valley below.
+Choose a table on the open-air deck or within the cozy dining room, and enjoy the acclaimed creations of Le Cordon Bleu-trained Costa Rican chef Rubén Villegas.
+He uses ingredients sourced from the on-site greenhouse, garden, and coffee plantation, as well as area farmers, to craft local dishes fused with international flair.
 Guests can also opt to take part in the popular Chef’s Table, a seven-course meal with wine pairings that features locally inspired dishes concocted on the spot at the open kitchen counter.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.